Sessions and Speakers: Tuesday, 21 August

 Points of Contact: Nature in Milton's Paradise Lost and Wordsworth's Nature

--Hiroko Tsuji, Doshisha Women's University
+-Hiroko Tsuji, Doshisha Women's College of Liberal Arts

 3c.
-Miltom, Race, and Modernity Rm 15309
+Milton, Race, and Modernity Rm 17608

-The Modern Media, Memory, and Milton: Modern Technology's Positive Trivialisation of John Milton
+Twenty-First Century Milton: Modern Technology's Positive Trivialisation of John Milton

 -Michelle Zappa, University of Exeter